On Belief Propagation Decoding of Quantum Codes with Quaternary Reliability Statistics

 It is worth noting that the performance of BP$_4$+OSD$_4$ is similar when using both parallel and serial schedules.
 However, for consistency with the settings in \cite{KL22,KL22isit}, we consider the serial schedule in the following simulations for comparison purposes.
 We set the maximum number of BP iterations to $T=100$ for the GHP code and $T=60$ for topological codes, although a much smaller value of $T$ is usually sufficient.
 For each data point in each plot, at least 100 logical error events are collected.

 We begin by considering a highly-degenerate $[[882,48]]$ GHP code (with minimum distance $d=16$) provided in \cite{PK19} to compare various BP-OSD schemes.
-In \cite{PK19}, they used a partial order-$w$ OSD that selects $\sum_{j=0}^w\binom{\lambda}{j}$ candidates for a parameter $\lambda<n-k$, and their decoding algorithm is denoted as BP$_4$+pOSD$_2$-$(w,\lambda)$.
+In \cite{PK19}, they used a partial order-$w$ OSD that selects $\sum_{j=0}^w\binom{\lambda}{j}$ candidates for a parameter $\lambda<n+k$, and their decoding algorithm is denoted as BP$_4$+pOSD$_2$-$(w,\lambda)$.
 We simulate the performance of different combinations of MBP and OSD, as shown in Fig.~\ref{fig:GHP}.
 For reference, we also plot the performance of AMBP$_4$.
 The results show that OSD can significantly enhance the performance of MBP$_4$, with MBP$_4$+OSD$_4$-$2$ outperforming AMBP$_4$.

-One can also observe that MBP$_4$+OSD$_4$-$0$ outperforms MBP$_4$+mOSD$_4$-$0$ by roughly half an order of performance.
+One can also observe that MBP$_4$+OSD$_4$-$0$ (with hard reliability) outperforms MBP$_4$+mOSD$_4$-$0$ (without hard reliability) by roughly half an order of performance.
 This suggests that the hard reliability vector determined by the hard-decision history of BP is crucial in determining the reliability order for OSD.

 Note that MBP$_4$ has a parameter $\alpha$ \cite{KL22}, which we set as fixed $\alpha=1.6$ or $\alpha(\epsilon)= -0.16 \log{10}(\epsilon) -0.48$, where the relation between $\alpha$ and $\epsilon$ is suggested in \cite[Fig.~3]{KL22}~(arXiv version), and the coefficients $-0.16$ and $-0.48$ are determined by pre-simulations.